 A bigger, badder meatball…

 Spicy Italian meatballs don’t take a lot of extra work either.
 Adding a little crushed red pepper and cayenne pepper powder during different steps fires up both the meat as well as the onion and garlic used in the mixture.
-Enjoy them, as mentioned, with a simple marinara, or if you really want to go fiery, try a spicy sauce as well!
+Feel free to adjust the amount of spice used in the recipe, too.
+The amounts listed in the recipe are guidelines that lead to a very eatable level of spiciness.

 - Preheat the oven to 350 degrees Fahrenheit.